elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/facade-pattern.md

 **Façade** -- Example code: _Mortgage_

 - knows which sub-systems are responsible for a request
-- Client requests get routed to the appropriate sub-system objects.
+- Client requests are routed to the appropriate sub-system objects.

 **Sub Systems** -- Example code: _Bank, Credit, Background_